usharesoft/appcenter-docs/uforge-appcenter/admin/en/source/pages/install/install-VM.rst

 Installing from a VM Template
 ------------------------------

 A number of virtual machines have already been prepared by UShareSoft to make it easier to install quickly UForge on a virtualized or cloud environment.
-If your environment does not support the proposed VM formats or you wish to customize each node's partitioning table, then install UForge using the ISO image as described in “Installing from an ISO”.
+If your environment does not support the proposed VM formats, then install UForge using the ISO image, as described in “Installing from an ISO”.

 To install UForge from a VM template.